Saturday, August 20, 2016

 The first semester was sewing.

-The second semester was cooking, baking, how to arrange a table, flower arrangement, and furniture, and how to place furniture in a home.
+The second semester was cooking, baking, how to arrange a table, flower arrangement, furniture, and how to place furniture in a home.

 1. Rich Short Cakes served with strawberries and whipped cream.